scylladb/scylladb/docs/troubleshooting/report-scylla-problem.rst

 In general, there are two types of issues:

 * **Scylla failure** - There is some kind of failure, possibly due to a connectivity issue, a timeout, or otherwise, where the Scylla server or the Scylla nodes are not working.
-These cases require you to send ScyllaDB support both a `Health Check Report`_ as well as `Core Dump`_ files (if available).
+These cases require you to send ScyllaDB support both :ref:`Scylla Doctor Vitals <report-scylla-problem-scylla-doctor>` and `Core Dump`_ files (if available).
 * **Scylla performance** - you have noticed some type of degradation of service with Scylla reads or writes.
 If it is clearly a performance case and not a failure, refer to `Report a performance problem`_.

 Once you have used our diagnostic tools to report the current status, you need to `Send files to ScyllaDB support`_ for further analysis.